ajmccredie/fudge-kitchen/README.md

 ## Business and customer goals
 ### User goals:
-- Seamless, user friendly interface to enable browsing, filtering and purchasing of products with no uneccessary complexity.
+- Seamless, user friendly interface to enable browsing, filtering and purchasing of products with no unnecessary complexity.
 - Allergen filtering to be able to remove undesired products quickly and easily.
 - Payments are processed securely.
 - Users receive order confirmations and are able to track their order, and contact the business for inquiries.

 ### Business goals:
 - Establishment of a robust e-commerce platform to support and expand the market reach of the fudge company.
-- EFficiently manage product listings, inquiries, and processing and tracking of orders.
+- Efficiently manage product listings, inquiries, and processing and tracking of orders.
 - Engagement of customers through newsletters and social media, and the encouragement of brand loyalty with merchandise.
 - Implementation of a subscription model with benefits to the customers and enhanced customer retention.
 - Implementation of effective SEO strategies and social media presence in order to attract more customers and increase sales.